openwisp/openwisp-wifi-login-pages/README.md

 The directory `server_assets` is used for loading the content of [Terms of Service and Privacy Policy](#tos--privacy-policy).

-The configuration of organizations is generated from the template present in `/internals/generators/config.yml.hbs`.
+The configuration of new organizations is generated from the template present in `/internals/generators/config.yml.hbs`.

 The default configuration is stored at `/internals/config/default.yml`.
-If the configuration file of a specific organization misses a piece of configuration then the default configuration is used to generate a complete configuration.
+If the configuration file of a specific organization misses a piece of configuration, then the default configuration is used to generate a complete configuration.

 The above command will prompt you to fill in some properties.